icinganalysis/icinganalysis.github.io/content/basics/intermediate_toolset.md

 The computing hardware performance requirements may be challenging (they run well on a high-performance cloud computing system, but not so much on my 10-year-old laptop).
 These tools are, in general, fundamentally 3D based.

+If you select LEWICE, but have not used it before, see [LEWICE Quick Start]({filename}LEWICE%20quickstart.md).

 ### Two-dimensional analysis (only) is used here